fepfitra/fep-blog/src/content/blog/dev/migratetolinux.md

 My uni recommends [LaTex](https://www.latex-project.org/) for formal documents.
 You can use [Overleaf](https://www.overleaf.com/) to write your document online.
 It provides templates for paper as well.
 It has a free plan with some limitations, but you can use it for free if you don't need to collaborate with others.
 You can also use [Texmaker](https://www.xm1math.net/texmaker/) or [TeXstudio](https://www.texstudio.org/) to write your document offline.

 Personally, I use [Typst](https://typst.app/) to write my documents.
-Since I like to write my documents offline, Typst provides a faster compiler than LaTex.
+Since I like to write my documents offline, Typst provides a faster compilation than LaTex.
 Also, it has a simple and intuitive syntax like markdown but richer.

-## Excel
+## Microsoft Excel
 I rarely use it, but when needed, [Google Sheets](https://docs.google.com/spreadsheets/) is a good friend.

 ## PDF Reader